judka-uriel/uriel-book/uriel_en.md

 <!-- Everything has its pluses and minuses.
 The plus of spending a long time
-in the Orthodox milieu was that I learned much from the Orthodoxes — attending Orthodox synagogues, I learned all the traditions: how to pray, what to do on the Sabbath and festivals, which books to read, etc.  Therefore I strongly advise non-Orthodox Jews to read Orthodox texts even though the goals of Orthodoxes and non-Orthodox Jews differ: preservation of traditions *vs* repairing the world.
+in the Orthodox milieu was that I learned much from the Orthodoxes — attending Orthodox synagogues, I learned all the traditions: how to pray, what to do on the Sabbath and festivals, which books to read, etc. -->

-In general, studying Judaism is analogous to obtaining another education.
-Few people find within themselves the energy and time to obtain a second education in addition to their first primary one, which they use for advancing in their professional career and for earning income.
-For this same reason, most ultra-Orthodoxes are deprived of the opportunity to earn their living through skilled labor, since they receive only one education in the form of studying Talmud.

-And observing all Orthodox stringencies is a full-time job.
-If one works full-time only to observe all the traditions, too little free time remains for additional work in performing good deeds and improving the world. -->

-Instead of accepting me into an Orthodox community, the Orthodoxes themselves directed me to the non-Orthodoxes and advised me to join a non-Orthodox community.
+Instead of accepting me into an Orthodox community, the Orthodox rabbis themselves directed me to the non-Orthodoxes and advised me to join a non-Orthodox community.
 Which I did.
 <!-- I didn't understand at first why, but I nevertheless heeded the Orthodox
 rabbis and joined a non-Orthodox community, and then it turned out that the Orthodox rabbis were right, and I am now glad — this is what I need. -->